karankumar24/karankumar24/README.md

 ---

-###  Fun Fact: Game of Thrones Strategist

-I’m a devoted Game of Thrones aficionado—having binge-watched all eight seasons and pored over George R.R.
-Martin’s novels to dissect every political maneuver and power play.
-I analyze Tyrion Lannister’s deft Council tactics, Daenerys’s logistical gambits across Essos, and the Night King’s threat-modeling beyond the Wall.

-I debate shifting alliances and siege outcomes with friends over coffee, mapping each plot twist to management theories and risk frameworks.
-**Winter is coming—and so is my next strategic victory.**

----

 ###  AI Explorer

 I love researching and experimenting with AI agents—always curious about the next breakthrough in autonomous systems!